Jackson’s Oxford Journal – 29th September 1753

 It is a shortening of the more explicit no more chance than a cat in hell without claws.
-The earliest instance of this phrase that I could find is from Jackson’s Oxford Journal of 29th September 1753:
+The earliest instance of this phrase that I have found is from Jackson’s Oxford Journal of 29th September 1753:

 Poor John Billingsgate the late Object of Publick Justice, is now a deplorable Spectacle, which by the singular and uncommon Circumstances attending his Condition, draws the Attention of all the Civilians, Cockfighters, and Anatomists of this Place.
 Since his Tongue was cut out he has had no rest Day or Night […].
 When his Phrenzy is highest, he makes Signs for Pen, Ink and Paper; but these are now denied him, for the Experiment was made whether Writing would give him any Relief; and it was found that it was only adding Fuel to the Flame.
 The only intelligible Sentence he has wrote, is the following: “Without a Tongue I have no more chance in Life, than a Cat in Hell without Claws.”
 Then he grew quite delirious.

 The English antiquary and lexicographer Francis Grose (1731-91) wrote, in A Classical Dictionary of the Vulgar Tongue (2nd edition – 1788):

 Cat’s Foot.
 To live under the cat’s foot; to be under the dominion of a wife, hen-pecked.
 To live like dog and cat; spoken of married persons who live unhappily together.
 As many lives as a cat; cats, according to vulgar naturalists, have nine lives, that is, one less than a woman.
 No more chance than a cat in hell without claws; said of one who enters into a dispute or quarrel with one greatly above his match.